Nathan Azrin: Personal life and death

-Nathan Azrin died on March 29, 2013 in Pompano Beach, Florida.
+Nathan Azrin died on March 29, 2013, in Pompano Beach, Florida.
 Azrin had been battling cancer since 2007.
 He was survived by his wife Victoria Besalel Azrin and four children.

 Research

 Token economics

 At Anna State Hospital, one of his first initiatives was to try to reverse behaviors that patients had developed after years in psychiatric institutions, such as mutism or a lack of motivation to change from a hospital gown into regular clothes.
 In order to do this, Azrin together with Teodoro Ayllon developed a bartering system he called "token economics", which gave incentives to patients to make behavioral changes, such as putting on their clothes each day.
-The system was created based upon the work of Azrin's mentor BF Skinner's work in the behavior of lab rats.
+The system was created based upon the work of Azrin's mentor BF Skinner's examining the behavior of lab rats.
 The two behaviors Azrin sought to improve in patients were self-care activities (such as dressing or grooming) and job activities (such as washing dishes), specifically in adult female psychotic clients.
 In practice, Azrin provided plastic tokens to patients as a reward for certain behaviors, tokens that could be used for "gifts" such as entering the television room or operating the television itself.
 An increase in the number of tokens provided was given for those that put the most care into their behavior.
 In 1968 Azrin and Teodoro Ayllon authored the book The Token Economy summarizing their work and findings.